bagasadiwaskita/wc-22-analysis/README.md

 ## Analysis Plan

+- Goals: Given historical data leading up to the World Cup 2022, I would like to determine which countries are underperformed or          overachieved in the World Cup 2022.
+- Some Definition:
+  * Strong Contender Team: A team that is considered better than most of other team on 1 main unit.
+  * Weak Contender Team: A team that is considered worse than most of other team on 1 main unit.
-Given historical data leading up to the World Cup 2022, I would like to determine which countries are underperformed or overachieved in the World Cup 2022. **I determine the underperformed team is a strong condender team in more than half of all the main units to measure World Cup 2022 team participants' strength but ended up losing in the group stage of World Cup 2022.
-I also determine the overachieved team is a weak condender team in more than half of all the main units to measure World Cup 2022 team participants' strength but reach at least the quarter finals of World Cup 2022.** To achieve the goals, my analysis focused into data about all participated teams' **FIFA Ranking**, **squads**, and **recent international match results**.
+  * Underperformed Team: A strong contender team in more than half of all the main units to measure World Cup 2022 team                                    participants' strength but ended up losing in the group stage of World Cup 2022.
+  * Overachieved Team: A weak contender team in more than half of all the main units to measure World Cup 2022 team participants'                        strength but reach at least the quarter finals of World Cup 2022.

+To achieve the goals, my analysis focused into data about all participated teams' **FIFA Ranking**, **squads**, and **recent international match results**.

 The dataset I used for this analysis is from [Maven Analytics](https://www.mavenanalytics.io/data-playground).

-## Data Pre-processing
+## Data Processing

 There are many tables in the World Cup Dataset.
 To make it easier to analyse, I will join all data used for analysis in 1 table.
 The tool I used on this step is ***MySQL/MariaDB Workspace*** in ***[sqliteonline.com](https://sqliteonline.com/)*** and ***Python*** in ***Jupyter Notebook***.